HlhDataScience/mobile-use-detection/README.md

   - Created the agnostic processor of the API framework
   - System of dev fastapi works with agnostic implementation
   - Infrastructure for the web app created.
+  - Created class methods and protocols for the api functions
+  - Included headers and root information
+  - Included pydantic validation through the predict, results and get_results methods
+  - Included query functionality for the small json file used as database.

 ## TODOs related to production_phase
  - ~~Completed refactor of the project's structure.~~